School of Education and Human Development Overview

 In addition to the general policies described in the graduate section of the School of Education and Human Development catalog, specific policies for individual programs reside with the program section.

 Applicants may appeal an admissions decision by submitting a written appeal to the department chair for the appropriate program within thirty days of notification of rejection.
 The appeal will be reviewed by the appropriate program faculty and the chair will notify the applicant of action taken on the appeal.
-Should the applicant wish to pursue the appeal process further, a written appeal should be submitted to the association dean of the School of Education and Human Development.
-Further appeals may be made to the associate provost and dean of Graduate Studies.
+Should the applicant wish to pursue the appeal process further, a written appeal should be submitted to the associate dean of the School of Education and Human Development.
+Further appeals may be made to the associate provost for Graduate Studies.
 For assistance in this appeals process please contact the assistant dean of Graduate Studies at (207) 780-4812.

 Graduate credit will not be given for courses taken to fulfill undergraduate degree requirements.
 Any other advanced undergraduate-level courses must be approved in advance by appropriate School of Education and Human Development graduate faculty if those credits are to be applied to fulfill graduate program requirements.

 Should a student wish to waive course requirements or request course substitutions, he or she must contact his or her faculty advisor to work out program changes.
 No more than six hours of academic credit may be waived or substituted.
 Waived courses must be substituted with elective credits.
 Please see course waiver policy under Special Admission Requirements for individual programs.

 All degree students must complete a comprehensive examination/portfolio/practicum/capstone project that will assess the student's breadth and depth of knowledge of the program field.
 Please consult each program of study for specific information regarding comprehensives, portfolios, practica, or capstone projects.